acegoal07/discordjs-pagination/readme.md

    // way 2 sends an un-deferred interaction which is used to enable it new paginationWrapper().setInteraction(interaction, true)
       .setPageList([ ........

+   // way 3 sends an un-deferred interaction which is used to enable it new paginationWrapper().setInterface({interaction_ephemeral: true})
+      .setPageList([ ........
 ```
 <h1 id="settingsHelp">Optional settings help</h1>